How can Oracle Fusion Cloud Integrations help organizations implement business workflow?

 In the age of digital transformation, new applications are being adopted within organizations at a rapid, and at times at an uncontrolled pace.
-There is a growing shift from on-premise applications to cloud or hybrid with both cloud and on-premise components, causing significant challenges for organizations to build an integrated enterprise.
-An organization that has procured or migrated to Oracle Cloud, encounters various challenges integrating a wide range of Oracle Fusion Application suite with external on-premise and cloud applications.
-Although there are various tools within Oracle Fusion for data export or other import purposes, IT Consultants and Business still face a major challenge in designing a robust, scalable, and easiest integration solutions for specific needs.
+There is a growing shift from on-premises applications to cloud or hybrid with both cloud and on-premises components, causing significant challenges for organizations to build an integrated enterprise.
+An organization that has procured or migrated to Oracle Cloud, encounters various challenges integrating a wide range of Oracle Fusion Application suite with external on-premises and cloud applications.
+Although there are various tools within Oracle Fusion for data export or other import purposes, IT Consultants and Businesses still face a major challenge in designing a robust, scalable, and easiest integration solutions for specific needs.

 The Next Phase of Digital transformation requires Connected Data-driven business

 By Vinit Verma

 As you can see in the picture below, an enterprise may need to connect Oracle Fusion Applications with many cloud applications, on-premises applications, business partners and various business divisions, etc. Here we see a need to not only connect applications and systems but, also, implement business workflows, synchronize data across the enterprise, set up the right security for internal and external stakeholders, and so on.

 What are the major challenges in integrating Oracle Fusion Cloud with other enterprise and legacy applications?